 - 20 Deutsche Telekom at a glance

 - 26 Group organization

 - 28 Group strategy

 - 31 Management of the Group

-- 35 The economic environment
+- 35 The economic environment 40

-- 40 Development of business in the Group

-- 52 Development of business in the operating segments
+- Development of business in the Group 52 Development of business in the operating segments

-- 66 Development of business at Deutsche Telekom AG
+- Development of business at Deutsche Telekom AG

+- 82

-- 70 Corporate responsibility 77 Innovation and product development
+- Corporate responsibility 77 Innovation and product development

-- 82 Employees
+- Employees

-- 87 Significant events after the reporting period 87 Forecast
+- 87 Significant events after the reporting period

+- 87 Forecast

 - 97 Risk and opportunity management

 - 112 Accounting-related internal control system

 - 113 Other disclosures

-Socially Responsible Investment (SRI) ESG KPI

-shares in Deutsche Telekom AG held by investors who take, among other criteria, environmental, social, and governance criteria into account for their investment strategy.
+■■ The Socially Responsible Investment (SRI) ESG KPI indicates the proportion of shares in Deutsche Telekom AG held by investors who take, among other criteria, environmental, social, and governance criteria into account for their investment strategy.
 As the basis of calculation is updated annually, year-on-year comparisons may be of limited value.